-- 1 Do you look similar to one of your parents, or somebody else in your family?
-What's similar and what's different about your appearance? - 2> Some people use apps to make cartoon avatars of themselves.
+- 1> Work in pairs and answer the questions. - 1 Do you look similar to one of your parents, or somebody else in your family?
+What's similar and what's different about your appearance? - 2 Some people use apps to make cartoon avatars of themselves.
 Would you like to do this?
-Why?/Why not? - 3> Look at the cartoon avatars (A and B) and answer the questions.
+Why? / Why not? - 3 Look at the cartoon avatars (A and B) and answer the questions.